LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio.rst

 Step 5: Join the Project and Push
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Player 2**: You should receive an email invitation to join this repository.
+**Piolot**: You should receive an email invitation to join this repository.
 View and accept the invitation.

 .. note::